Veloxbill/.github/profile/README.md

 ## About Us

-Velox is a cutting-edge SaaS application designed to [brief description of the application's primary function or value proposition].
-Our mission is to [mission or vision of your organization related to the SaaS application].
+Velox is a cutting-edge SaaS billing application designed to simplify and streamline the billing process for businesses of all sizes.
+Our mission is to provide an efficient and user-friendly platform that takes the hassle out of managing subscriptions, invoicing, and payments.

-## Getting Involved

-We welcome contributions from everyone.
-To get started:

-1. **Fork** the repository you want to contribute to.
-2. **Clone** the repository to your local machine.
-3. **Create a new branch** for your feature or bugfix.
-4. **Make your changes** and commit them with clear messages.
-5. **Push** your changes to your fork.
-6. **Open a Pull Request** against the `main` branch of the repository.

-Please read our [Contribution Guidelines](https://discord.com/your-discord-channel) and [Code of Conduct](link-to-code-of-conduct) before you start contributing.
+## Our Public Modules

+While the core Velox application is not open to the public, we do offer several public modules that can be utilized and integrated into your own systems:

+Please check out these modules for additional functionalities and enhancements that can support your billing processes.

 ## Communication

 We use the following platforms for communication and collaboration:

-- **Issues:** For bug reports, feature requests, and other discussions.
+- **Issues:** For bug reports, feature requests, and other discussions related to our public modules.
-- **Pull Requests:** For submitting contributions.
 - **Discussions:** For general conversations and Q&A.
 - **Discord:** Join our Discord community for real-time discussions and support.
 [Join us on Discord](https://discord.com/your-discord-channel)